 You can check out our new southern bulletin Class War and our northern bulletin Black Star, the latest copy of The Leveller which is being relaunched later this year as a magazine.
 From the Just Books Collective there is the Just Books online shop and of course the Just Books Review.
 See also news, reviews and forthcoming titles from Just Books Publishing.
 We are still adding copies of The Leveller to our archive here and have started to add pamphlets as well.
 We are working on building up a more extensive online archive over the coming months.

 Get Involved and help Build an Anarchist Alternative.

 Organise! is an anarcho-syndicalist propaganda group and Union initiative which organises across Ireland – north and south.
 We take inspiration from the self directed struggles of working-class people, particularly those organised on anarcho-syndicalist lines.
 Our history goes back to the original formation of Organise! by the Ballymena and Antrim Anarchist Groups in 1985.
 On the 9th of December 2022 we were unanimously admitted as a ‘friends of’ section of the anarcho-syndicalist International Workers Association at its historic centenary Congress in Alcoi, Spain.

-We are a small group of ordinary working class people who are fed up with being fucked about by the profit system, fed up with seeing our communities torn apart by racism, patriarchy, nationalism and sectarianism, and sick of a greedy few getting rich off everyone else’s backs.
+We are ordinary working class people who are fed up with being fucked about by the profit system, fed up with seeing our communities torn apart by racism, patriarchy, nationalism and sectarianism, and sick of a greedy few getting rich off everyone else’s backs.

 We are actively working to promote solidarity in opposition to capitalism, the state, patriarchy and all other forms of oppression and hierarchy.
 The way we organise reflects the free society we want to create: one based on voluntary association, democratic participation and self-management.